Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Validity period — only 3 months

-Trap: the questura may deliberately delay
+Trap: the Questura may intentionally delay

 Immigration expert